zulip/zulip/CONTRIBUTING.md

 ### Submitting a pull request

-If it helps your workflow, you can make a pull request before your work is ready for review, and we encourage you to do so.
-Simply prefix the title of work in progress pull requests with `[WIP]`, and then remove the prefix when you think it's time for someone else to review your work.

 When you believe your code is ready, follow the [guide on how to review code](https://zulip.readthedocs.io/en/latest/contributing/code-reviewing.html#how-to-review-code) to review your own work.
 You can often find things you missed by taking a step